 To earn $1,000/month as a side hustle, I imagine you would have to:

 - Get into some sort of consulting on the side (SEO, digital marketing, project management, etc.)

 - Offer copy-writing services or do landing page work for businesses (these can be some high paying contracts).

 - Find some other way to offer a business your services, since businesses are more likely to have the capital to pay monthly contracts worth $1,000 or more.

-My business partner and I have had $1,000 contracts in the past for SEO and paid advertising work, and I have heard of copywriters earning some impressive amounts of cash.
+Back in college, a colleague and I had $1,000 contracts for SEO and paid advertising work, and I have heard of copywriters earning some impressive amounts of cash.

 Hell, even bloggers who dabble in sponsored posts can make a killing, so it is certainly possible to make the coveted $1,000/month mark with enough time and dedication.

 But even if you can’t make $1,000 a month in extra income, you see the point: any additional income can be immensely powerful when invested.

 Now, while making extra money is always welcome, I also want to touch on a few other benefits of side hustling because this concept is much more powerful than just increasing your net worth.